omidnaeej/C-Simplified-Compiler/README.md

 ## License

 This project is released for educational purposes.
-All rights reserved © 2025 Omid Naeej.
+All rights reserved © 2025 Omid Naeej Nejad.

 ---